ParlayPlay promo code CBSSPORTS: Up to $100 deposit match for NFL, MLB, more

 Barkley exploded onto the scene in Philadelphia in 2024, rushing 345 times for 2,005 yards with 13 rushing touchdowns en route to earning NFL Offensive Player of the Year honors.
 Through five weeks in 2025, he has carried the ball 83 times for 267 yards and three rushing touchdowns.
 While his 2024 season was one of the most dominant rushing campaigns in recent memory, his early 2025 performance has been more modest as the Eagles have struggled to find offensive consistency.
 You can make this pick at ParlayPlay:

 In 2024, Hurts completed 248 of 361 passes for 2,903 yards with 18 touchdowns and five interceptions.
 He also recorded 150 carries for 630 rushing yards and 14 rushing touchdowns.
 Through the first five games of 2025, he's completed 93 of 139 passes for 889 yards with seven touchdowns and zero interceptions, while rushing 43 times for 182 yards and four rushing scores.
-He continues to be a force as a runner, but is coming off his least productive rushing output (three yards on two carries) of the season in Week 5.
+He continues to be a force as a runner, and the Giants are allowing 26.4 rushing yards to opposing quarterbacks this year, with only 10 NFL teams allowing more on the season.
 You can make this pick at ParlayPlay:

 With football season now here, the SportsLine Projection model also offers picks for every NFL picks for every game on the slate, which you can use to help guide you in making NFL picks on ParlayPlay.